 On This Page

-Smith Residence Hall (one wing) | 23 residents
+Location: Smith Residence Hall (one wing) | # of Residents: 23

 The Indigenous (NDGNS) Community offers a living experience to learn about Indigenous voices and experiences with a focus on building community and relationships through shared experiences.
-The community provides academic support to help students thrive and a variety of academic, community, and cultural events throughout the year, offered in collaboration with Academic Coaching to Thrive & Succeed (ACTS) in the Division of Diversity, Equity, and Educational Achievement.
+The community provides academic support to help students thrive and a variety of academic, community, and cultural events throughout the year, offered in collaboration with the Network for Development & Growth of Indigenous Scholars at UW-Madison (NDGNS UW) Program in the Division of Diversity, Equity, and Educational Achievement (DDEEA).

 How to Join

-- Sign your University Residence Halls contract and submit your advance payment in My UW Housing
+- Sign your University Residence Halls contract and submit your advance payment in My UW Housing.

 AUNTIES & Location

-Where Indigenous Voices & Experiences Are Centered
+Where Indigenous Voices & Experiences Are Celebrated

 The NDGNS Community is one of many ways to connect to campus AUNTIES (Advocates for Uplifting Native Traditions & Indigenous Engagement), who are available to support residents to ensure they’re successful in college and beyond.
 The Native Nations AUNTIES are joined by UNCLES (Upholders of Native Communities, Leadership, & Education) and COUSINS (Cultural Organizers United and Strengthening Indigenous Networks) as campus and community partners in supporting the NDGNS community.
 AUNTIES, UNCLES, and COUSINS are staff at UW-Madison representing a variety of departments as part of the Native Nations UW Indigenous Student Wellbeing Subcommittee.